Double-Bit Errors on SRP Modules

-- Reboot the system with the board reset button on the SRP module (see Figure 1-8).
+- Reboot the system with the board reset button on the primary SRP module (see Figure 1-12).

 These actions attempt to correct a transient double-bit error.
 However, if the console displays a memory test failure for the SRP module after you reboot, or if the FAIL LED on the SRP module stays on during rebooting, the SDRAM is permanently damaged and needs replacing.
 In this event, call Juniper Networks Customer Service to arrange for repair.